ad Dei GloriamMinistries

 Paul wrote his epistles to encourage, warn, and instruct the churches he had founded (1 and 2 Corinthians, Galatians, Ephesians, Philippians, 1 and 2 Thessalonians).
 He also wrote letters to churches that he had not visited (Romans, Colossians) and to individuals (1 and 2 Timothy, Titus, Philemon).
 Through his letters, Paul’s ministry was extended not only to those directly addressed in his writing, but also to readers of the Bible throughout the centuries.

 Paul’s epistles were not systematic treatments of the Christian doctrines, but letters primarily addressing specific situations involving the recipients.
 Nevertheless, his letters contained and expounded upon much doctrine that related to these circumstances.
+Likewise, Paul’s the Pastoral or General Epistles (1 and 2 Timothy, Titus) are not meant to be interpreted as a manual for organizing a local church.
+Although they contain much wise advise to aid in that endeavor, their most important purpose is to instruct Timothy and Titus how to deal with false teachers who were disrupting and limiting the accomplishments of the church.

 While the main topics of each epistle varies according to its purpose, we can identify some key themes which repeated occur in most of Paul’s letters.
 First, God intervened in the fallen world by sending Jesus Christ as the fulfillment of His promises.
 Jesus, as the Messiah and ultimate revelation of God, voluntarily went to the cross, was resurrected, and ushered in the Kingdom of God during these "last days".
 Thus much of Paul’s writings contain an eschatological theme, anticipating the ultimate consummation of the Kingdom at Christ’s return.